Not Your Average Hotel

 The lodges we use are a mix of traditional, Sherpa-run teahouses and comfort lodges.
-We have selected our accommodations based on personal connections in the region, and more often than not, you will find yourself sitting around the woodstove, chatting with an uncle or cousin of your guide(s).
-We choose lodges that prioritize cleanliness, and that are tidy and hygienic in their food services.
-All have inside toilets and most contain basic, hot showers.
-All rooms are twin share; some beds are doubles, or can be pushed together, but if you are a couple traveling together, be prepared that you may need to sleep in separate beds on occasion.
-All rooms have mattresses with pillows, though some are thin; beds in Nepal tend to be firm.
-Some rooms offer spare blankets, but you should plan to pack a pillowcase or other means to cover your pillow along the way.
+We have selected our accommodations based on our personal connections in the region, and more often than not, you might find yourself sitting around the woodstove, chatting with your guide’s uncle, cousin, or another family member.
+We choose lodges that prioritize cleanliness, and which are tidy and hygienic in their food services.
+All lodges have inside toilets and most contain basic, hot showers.
+All our rooms are twin share; some beds are doubles, or can be pushed together, but if you are a couple traveling together, you may need to sleep in separate beds on occasion.
+Rooms have mattresses with pillows, although some are thin; beds in Nepal tend to be firm.
+Some rooms offer spare blankets, but you should plan to pack a pillowcase, or another means of covering your pillow along the way.

-We provide lodging and food service in our trekking partner’s family house in Kathmandu, which is located only about 12 minutes from the Kathmandu International Airport.
-The house is close to famous ancient Buddhist and Hindu temples, monasteries, museums, major hospitals, universities, shopping centers, and major arts and crafts centers.
-Our lodging facility comes with seven clean, cozy, and comfortable rooms, some with attached bathrooms and others with shared bathrooms.
+We provide lodging and food services in our trekking partner’s family house in Kathmandu, located just 12 minutes from the Kathmandu International Airport.
+The house is close to several ancient Buddhist and Hindu temples as well as well-known monasteries, museums, hospitals, universities, shopping centers, and major arts and crafts centers.
+Our lodging facility includes seven, clean, cozy, and comfortable rooms, some with attached bathrooms, and others with shared bathrooms.

-Although we highly recommend staying at our homestay, particularly upon your arrival in Kathmandu, there is also the option to stay at a hotel in Kathmandu if this is your preference.
-If you choose to do this before or after your trek, there will be a surcharge depending on which hotel you select.
-We can handle these bookings on your behalf, or you can choose to book directly with the hotels.
+Although we highly recommend reserving a place at our homestay, particularly upon your arrival in Kathmandu, there is also the option to stay at a city hotel if you prefer.
+If you elect for a hotel stay before or after your trek, there will be a surcharge depending on which property you select.
+We can handle these bookings on your behalf, or you may choose to book directly with the property.
 We recommend the following hotels in Kathmandu:

-Our partner, Bhutan Homestay, specializes in homestay tourism and over the years they have developed longstanding relationships with village hosts throughout the country.
-The local homes or farms we use are carefully selected to host small groups in order for visitors to have a unique cultural experience and locals to generate income from community-based tourism.
-Our Homes are of varied standard, and range from private rooms with beds, indoor plumbing and western-style toilets to mattresses on the floor and outdoor, traditional toilets with bucket baths.
-We distinguish between Farmstays (with full fledged farming) and Homestays (without farming).
-You can intersperse your itinerary with stays at either standard or high-end accommodations.
-The standard accommodations are included in the package tour cost, however luxury accommodations will be at an additional expense.
+Our partner, Bhutan Homestay, specializes in developing longstanding relationships with village hosts throughout the country.
+The local homes or farms we use are carefully selected to host small groups in order for visitors to experience unique facets of Bhutanese culture and for locals to generate income from community-based tourism.
+Our homestays vary in standard, ranging from private rooms with beds, indoor plumbing, and western-style toilets; to mattresses on the floor and traditional outdoor toilets with bucket baths.
+We distinguish between farmstays, where full-fledged farming takes place, and homestays at traditional, non-farming houses.
+You can intersperse your itinerary with stays at either, and with standard- or luxury-level accommodations.
+Standard accommodations are included in the package tour cost; however, luxury accommodations can be substituted at additional expense.

 Featured here are some of our favorite lodges, homestays and farmstays:

-“Contrary to some assumptions, farm/homestays are not discounted accommodations (or by default cheaper than hotels or guesthouses).
-Bhutan Homestay wants to “give back” to the local communities by embedding visits to farm- and home-stays into long standing traditions of hospitality, which include gift exchange practices.
-We also make a point that the priceless hospitality you receive in the villages should be reciprocated fairly.
-You are privileged because Bhutanese families are opening their homes to you and are happy to let you take part in their daily lives whilst you are there.
+“Contrary to popular belief, farm/homestays are not discounted accommodations, or, by default, cheaper than hotels or guesthouses.
+Bhutan Homestay wants to give back to local communities by embedding visits to farm and homestays into the longstanding Bhutanese tradition of hospitality, which includes gift exchange practices.
+It is our belief that the priceless hospitality you receive in the villages should be reciprocated fairly, with Bhutanese families generously opening their homes and allowing guests to take part in their daily lives while traveling.

-We provide a full-service porterage and camping on our treks.
-Our gear is carried by ponies or donkeys, so you will only need to carry a day pack with all of your essential gear.
-Campsites are set up in advance of your arrival.
-We use backcountry tents, double or single occupancy.
-At each campsite there will be a dining tent, kitchen tent and toilet tent.
+We provide full-service porterage and camping on all of our treks.
+Our gear is transported by ponies or donkeys, so you will only need to carry a day pack with your essential items.
+Campsites are set up in advance of your arrival, and we use backcountry tents, double or single occupancy.
+At each campsite, there will also be a dining tent, kitchen tent, and toilet tent.
 Our cook crew will heat up water on request for bucket showers in a separate bathing tent.